institutopadrepio/engineering-principles/README.md

 ## We write tests for our code

+Testing will provide a few main benefits when done correctly.
+First, it will help you develop the behaviors within your app.
+You may write a test that your model is validating the presence of an email.
+Then realizing you needed to include validations for the password or add a “retype password” input box.

+Another great reason to test is to protect yourself against regressions within your application as your modifying code or adding new features.
+This will also give you confidence and assurance when your refactoring classes, collapsing code or removing extraneous code.
+If written tests pass both before and after changes you should be good to go!
+Another testing method is to write a test after you find an issue or bug in your application.
+Ensuring the fix works and does not plague your application in the future.

+In our application we are using RSPEC 3 for unit tests and integration tests.
+We are following the pattern define in the better specs website. http://www.betterspecs.org/

 ## We like SOA (Service Oriented Architecture)

 Rails follows a Model-View-Controller pattern.
 This raises questions around where programming logic should go once a Ruby on Rails application reaches a certain size.
 Generally, the principles are: